Edu (footballer, born 1978): Post-playing career

 On 17 March 2011, Corinthians announced that Edu would take over from William Machado as the club's director of football.
 He also assisted Carlos Queiroz's Iranian national team during the 2014 FIFA World Cup.
 From 2016 to 2019, he was the general coordinator of the Brazil national team.

 On 9 July 2019, it was announced that Edu had become Arsenal's first-ever technical director.
 The club's director of football, Raul Sanllehi said: "We're very excited that Edu is joining the team.
 He has great experience and technical football knowledge and most importantly is a true Arsenal man.
 He understands the club and what we stand for to our millions of fans around the world."
 On 18 November 2022, Edu was appointed as Arsenal's first-ever sporting director.
 On November 4, 2024 it was reported that he was to leave his position at Arsenal to join and have a senior role at the network of clubs (Nottingham Forest, Olympiacos, Rio Ave FC) spearheaded by Greek businessman Evangelos Marinakis.
 His appointment as Global Head of Football was confirmed by Nottingham Forest on 7 July 2025.
+In March 2026 it was reported that he was told to stay away from the club training ground and facilities amid uncertainty over his future.
+On 14 September 2026, he was announced as a new member of the Board of Directors of Bulgarian First League powerhouse Levski Sofia.